pulumi/docs/pulumi-hugo/themes/default/content/resources/introduction-to-redis-and-pulumi/index.md

     # A bullet point list containing what the user will learn during the webinar.
     learn:
         - How to get started with NoSQL using Redis Cloud.
-        - Defining and deploying Redis Cloud resources using popular programming langauges
+        - Defining and deploying Redis Cloud resources using popular programming languages
         - How to use Pulumi and Redis together.

 form: